purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

     If true, the column picker option will be displayed on the page.
 Allows user to pick which column are visible/hidden.
 (Since v2.1)

+-   **height**     :   *String.
+Optional.
+Default=null* <br>
+    If set, the board will have a fixed height and column content, if too long to display in the displayed area, will display a scroll bar for the user to scroll through the content.
+Value of this parameter should be a string that defined as a valid CSS length (include both an integer and associated dimention; ex: 100px).

+    Note that this value will be applied to the area of each column that displays the content only, and not the entire board markup (ex. the Column headers).
+The result is a board that is actually longer than the defined height.
+Default is null, which indicates the board does not have fixed height and will expand with the card content.
+(Since v2.3)

+    Example: Make the board have a fixed height

+        options.height = "700px"

 -   **colPickerVisible**     :   *Array.
 Optional.
 Default=[]* <br>
     An array with a list of board columns that should be visible.
 Used only when showColPicker is true.
 (Since v2.1).